External action

 No hay anuncios

-The Association of Diplomats has a list of demands and considers the following measures indispensable: the approval of a new regulation for the diplomatic career – the current one is from 1955, in the midst of Francoism –; the creation of 90 positions abroad; the incorporation of the specificity of civil servants abroad in normative production because they consider that the same staff cannot be applied abroad as anywhere else in the State; or healthcare coverage, which is deficient especially for many diplomat couples who have to move with them to work abroad.
+The Association of Diplomats has a list of demands and considers the following measures indispensable: the approval of a new regulation for the diplomatic career –the current one is from 1955, during the Franco regime–; the creation of 90 positions abroad; the incorporation of the specificity of civil servants abroad in normative production because they consider that the same staff cannot be applied abroad as in any other part of the State; or healthcare coverage, which is deficient especially for many diplomatic couples who have to travel with them to work abroad.

 Cargando